 |Passengers being held back at the ticket barriers in order to prevent severe overcrowding on the platforms and passageways.||A bi-directional interchange passageway with a small crowd stridently surging forward.|

 Sometimes passageways can be fitted with physical barriers which will help keep the passenger flows apart.
 But this is only feasible if the passageway is wide enough - otherwise there is a risk of so severely constricting flows that they are significantly slowed.
-Even then, as the image on the right shows, barriers are not always effective in separating the passengers flows, especially when one direction is busier than the other or some people are dawdling whilst others wish to walk at a speed which implies that they would like to arrive 'today' (ie: more quickly).
+Even then, as the image on the right shows, barriers are not always effective in separating the passenger flows, especially when one direction is busier than the other or some people are dawdling (ie: walking very slowly) whilst others wish to walk at a speed which implies that they would like to arrive 'today' (ie: more quickly).

 Newer systems are usually designed with more escalators and wider passageways so as to improve handling of passenger flows at even the busiest of times.